Philip III of Navarre: Capetian succession

-Philip inherited the fief of Évreux in Normandy upon his father's death in 1319.
-As Philip was a minor, his uncle Charles of Valois (d.
-1325) was appointed his guardian.

-King Philip V died sonless in 1322 and all his patrimony passed to his and King Louis X's younger brother, King Charles IV, who married Philip's sister Joan in 1325.
+Philip V died sonless in 1322 and all his patrimony passed to his and Louis X's younger brother, King Charles IV, who married Philip's sister Joan in 1325.
 When Charles too died leaving no sons on 1 February 1328, the direct male line of the House of Capet came to an end.
 With the bypassing first of Philip of Évreux's wife and then of Philip V's daughters, the principle of agnatic succession had become established.
-Philip of Évreux and his namesake cousin, Philip of Valois, were the strongest Capetian candidates for the throne, while King Edward III of England claimed it as Charles IV's sororal nephew.
+Philip of Évreux and his cousin Philip of Valois were the strongest Capetian candidates for the throne, while King Edward III of England claimed it as Charles IV's sororal nephew.
 The 15-year-old Edward's claim was dismissed, and the 35-year-old Philip of Valois was preferred over the 23-year-old Philip of Évreux on account of his more mature age.
 The House of Valois thus ascended the throne in the person of Philip VI, who immediately took Philip of Évreux on his council.
-The Valois had no right to the Kingdom of Navarre or the French counties of Champagne and Brie, however, as they were not descended from Joan I. Philip VI could not allow the Évreux couple to take possession of Champagne and Brie since that, coupled with their holdings in Normandy, would give them a powerbase encircling his capital at Paris.
-Philip and Joan thus ceded these lands to the Valois in return for the counties of Angoulême, Mortain and Longueville.
+The Valois had no right to the Kingdom of Navarre or the French counties of Champagne and Brie, however, as they were not descended from Joan I. Philip VI could not allow Philip of Évreux and his wife to take possession of Champagne and Brie since that, coupled with their holdings in Normandy, would give them a powerbase encircling his capital at Paris.
+Philip and Joan thus ceded these lands to Philip VI in return for the counties of Angoulême, Mortain and Longueville.